Bengal Kitten & Cat Information

 How much does shipping cost?

-We cannot ship unless a buyer visits to choose a kitten and then we can ship later.
-The other option is that a buyer flies in to SeaTac (Seattle/Tacoma International) and I’ll be there with the kitten and health certificate.
-The kitten can then fly back with the buyer preferable as a carry on or in a special, heated, climate controlled cargo compartment for animals.
+We cannot ship unless a buyer visits to select a kitten, and then we can arrange shipping later.
+The other option is for the buyer to fly into SeaTac (Seattle/Tacoma International), and I’ll be there with the kitten and health certificate.
+The kitten can then fly back with the buyer, preferably as a carry-on or in a special, heated, climate-controlled cargo compartment for animals.
 I usually sedate them with a safe compound to minimize stress and anxiety.
-Many of my kittens are very adaptable and will be perfect flight companions.
-I’ll also provide a cleanup kit in case the animal has a bowel movement, which is rare.
-Flights can be scheduled so a person can fly in and out the same day.
-The added price for this is $150-$200 depending on my expenses.
+Many of my kittens are highly adaptable and would make excellent flight companions.
+I’ll also provide a cleanup kit in case the animal has an accident, which is rare.
+Flights can be scheduled so a person can fly in and out on the same day.
+The additional cost is $150-$200, depending on my expenses.

 What colors/patterns do I breed?

-We specialize in Black/Brown Leopard Spotted Bengals, but we do get an occasional Snow color and Marble pattern.
+We specialize in Black/Brown Leopard Spotted Bengals, but we occasionally receive Snow color and Marble pattern Bengals.
 I really like a good marbled Bengal and consider them very special and unusual.
 They’re like an abstract painting on a living, breathing animal.

 Many Bengal breeders, including Epsilon, have had cats stolen.
 As a security measure, we don’t list our exact location.
-We may ask for name, address and phone number and require that I speak with you prior to scheduling an appointment and providing our address.
-And if you’re thinking you might find a Bengal breeder a good theft target, think again.
-Most of these thieves get caught as they did in me.
+We may request your name, address, and phone number, and require that you speak with us before scheduling an appointment.
+Additionally, we will provide you with our address.
+And if you’re thinking that you might find a Bengal breeder a good target for theft, think again.
+Most of these thieves get caught, as was the case with us.